Medical expert of the article

 - decompensated chronic pathologies;

-- treatment with non-steroidal anti-inflammatory drugs during the last week.
+- treatment with nonsteroidal anti-inflammatory drugs during the last week.

 Normal performance

-The norm of lymphadenogram results:
+Normal lymphadenogram results:

-Content of relevant cell types |
+Contents of the corresponding cell types |

-Percentage |
+Percentage indicator |

 Lymphoblasts |

-0.1 to 0.9 |
+From 0.1 to 0.9 |

 Prolymphocytes |

-5.3 to 16.4 |
+From 5.3 to 16.4 |

 Lymphocytes |

-67.8 to 90 |
+From 67.8 to 90 |

 Reticular cells |

-0 to 2.6 |
+From 0 to 2.6 |

 Plasmocytes |

-0 to 5.3 |
+From 0 to 5.3 |

 Monocytes |

-0.2 to 5.8 |
+From 0.2 to 5.8 |

 Mast cells |

-0 to 0.5 |
+From 0 to 0.5 |

-Neutrophilic granulocytes |
+Neutrophil granulocytes |

-0 to 0.5 |
+From 0 to 0.5 |

-Eosinophilic granulocytes. |
+Eosinophilic granulocytes |

-0 to 0.3 |
+From 0 to 0.3 |

 Basophilic granulocytes |

-0 to 0.2 |
+From 0 to 0.2 |

 The biological material taken during a lymph node biopsy contains predominantly mature lymphocytes with prolymphocytes.
 Their total number can be from 95 to 98% of all cellular structures.

-Reactive lymphadenitis is manifested by an increase in the number of reticular cells, detection of macrophages and immunoblasts.
+Reactive lymphadenitis is manifested by an increase in the number of reticular cells, the detection of macrophages and immunoblasts.

 Complications after the procedure

-- lymph drainage from the wound;
+- lymph discharge from the wound;

 Some patients may experience impaired consciousness, dizziness, weakness.
 The condition should normalize within 1-2 days.

-- elevated temperature, fever;
+- increased temperature, fever;

 - the appearance of severe, throbbing, increasing pain in the area of the lymph node biopsy;

-- redness, swelling of the biopsy site.
+- redness, swelling at the biopsy site.

 Consequences after the procedure